lithiumtech/li-android-sdk/lia-core/README.md

 ### License

-Except as otherwise noted, the Community Android SDK and the Lithium Community Reference app are licensed under the Apache 2.0 License.
+Except as otherwise notified, the Community Android SDK and the Lithium Community Reference app are licensed under the Apache 2.0 License.

 Copyright 2018 Lithium Technologies